digitallyinduced/ihp/Guide/recipes.markdown

         initAutoRefresh
 ```

-This means that the `defaultLayout` in the file `Layout.hs` will now get the UTCtime as the first argument.
+This means that the `defaultLayout` in the file `Layout.hs` will now get the `UTCtime` as its first argument.
 Rendering the footer with the copyright could look like this:

 ```hasekll